LwandoMadebe/Penetration-Testing/README.md

 During my information security block, we were required to download and install Kali Linux.
 I took screenshots and gathered data to document my activities, which included scanning ports and identifying other networks.
 I familiarized myself with command lines and attempted penetration tests.
 Additionally, I engaged in friendly "handshakes" with nearby devices that I knew and had permission to interact with.

+#### Please note, I scrambled the IP addresses of the devices I scanned to enhance their online privacy and security.

 ### Figure 1 finding IP address and scanning the network
 <img src="https://github.com/user-attachments/assets/48f3f63f-04d1-4532-9207-824e07deff1c" width ='500'>